clintval/vartovcf/README.md

 Features:

 - Unlike the Perl script bundled with VarDict, this tool streams record-by-record
-- Variants are output unsorted and subsequent call to picard SortVcf is recommended
+- Variants are output unsorted and a subsequent call to picard SortVcf is recommended
 - Compatibility with the VCF specification v4.2